alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 In South Korea, the government published personal information for patients confirmed COVID-19 positive.
 This included where they traveled, their gender, and their rough age.
-All of this infromation is broadcasted to everyone in the area.
+All this information is broadcasted to everyone in the area.
 See this piece from [The Atlantic](https://www.theatlantic.com/ideas/archive/2020/04/contact-tracing-could-free-america-from-its-quarantine-nightmare/609577/) for more, or this article from [Nature](https://www.nature.com/articles/d41586-020-00740-y).